ferpar/indigitest/readme.md

 ### Project structure

+The project is an example of domain driven design with a layered architecture.
+As expected of a RESTful API, it is Event-Driven and part of a Client-Server distributed system.

+Emphasis was put on achieving dependency inversion between application layer and infrastructure details (web server and database).

 Please note how the service "user-actions" does not directly depend on the database.
 This was achieved by injecting the db into the service by means of a factory function @ /src/domain/user-service/index.js.

 ![depgraph](https://raw.githubusercontent.com/ferpar/indigitest/master/assets/dependencygraph.svg "Dependencies")